 Yes, exactly, to MONEY (AND GREED)!

 Once upon a time when everything was great and there was peace and tourists could go to wherever they wanted the locals couldn’t get enough of the “plata”.
-As I mentioned before everyone who visits the island has to pay the so called arrival tax which is supposed to go to all the families supporting them and their businesses.
+As I mentioned before everyone who visits the island has to pay the so-called arrival tax which is supposed to go to all the families supporting them and their businesses.

 Apparently the North didn’t share the arrival tax fairly with the central part.
 When the central part found out, of course, they got really upset.
-Unfortunately, they went over the top and decided to burn down some of the houses in the northern part as revenge.
+Unfortunately, they went over the top and decided to burn down some of the houses in the northern part out of revenge.
 The fires were never admitted by the central part and the Southern part intervened and “solved” the dispute like this: if the central part won’t admit their acts, the central and northern parts are closed down.

 We do not have the full picture so we just have to accept the current situation and hope that it will be resolved soon.